Sematre/TG-API/README.md

 > Unofficial TG-Timetable API for Java.

-A Java library to get the current timetable from your DSBMobile account.
+A Java library to get the current timetable from your DSBmobile account.

 ## Code example
 A very simple example to get the timetable.